bogdartysh/spring-boot-datakurre-plugins-webjar/README.md

 ### option 2. download
-just download  the project, install it into local repo and use
+Just download  the project, install it into local repo and use

     <dependencies>